Osanetant: Synthesis

 The reaction of 1-Benzyl-4-phenyl-4-piperidinol [63843-83-4] (1) with trimethylsilyl cyanide and subsequent Ritter reaction gave N-(1-Benzyl-4-phenylpiperidin-4-yl)formamide, CID:10979305 (2).
 The reduction of the formamide with lithium aluminium hydride gave 1-benzyl-N-methyl-4-phenylpiperidin-4-amine [172734-03-1] (3).
 Reaction with acetic anhydride gave CID:22741820 (4).
 Catalytic hydrogenation removal of the benzyl protecting group gave N-Methyl-N-(4-phenylpiperidin-4-yl)acetamide [172733-87-8] (5).

 Convergent synthesis completes the synthesis of Osanetant.

 CID:11119744

-Subsequent studies have shown that the Osanetant precursor is already a powerful BAT (biogenic amine transporter) agent without the need for having to surmount the total synthesis of Osanetant.
+Subsequent studies have shown that the Osanetant precursor is already a powerful BAT (biogenic amine transporter) substrate without the need for having to surmount the total synthesis of Osanetant.
 The Ki numbers in the patent for Ex 58 are NET = 2.4nM & DAT = 13.8nM.